daycry/schemas/docs/quick-start.md

 Now that you understand the basics:

-1. Explore [Advanced Features](../advanced/) for more sophisticated usage
+1. Explore handler docs (if present) for cache / database drafting specifics.
-2. Check out [Handler Documentation](../handlers/) for specific handlers
-3. Review [Examples](../examples/) for real-world scenarios
+2. Review examples for round‑trip and fluent usage.
-4. Read the [API Reference](../api/) for detailed class documentation
+3. Read the API reference for structure details.

 ## Common Patterns